markrebec/zuul/README.md

 ###Configuring class names
 Zuul comes with some default class names that are used when generating and configuring authorization models, but you can use any class names you'd like.
 These can be defined globally (see the Configuration section of this readme) to DRY up your code, or when setting up a model to `acts_as_authorization_*`.
 If you set them up globally they'll be used in place of the defaults unless you override them.

 When configuring an authorization model, you don't need to provide the name of the model you're configuring.
 So if you're configuring a `Soldier` as an authorization subject, you don't need to provide the subject class name.
-You also don't need to worry about table names or foreign keys, as Zuul will ask your models for that information rather than trying to inflect the provided class names.
+You also don't need to worry about table names or foreign keys, as zuul will ask your models for that information rather than trying to inflect the provided class names.

 Here is an example using some custom classes: